Shanghai Urban Planning Exhibition Center

+Overview

+The center was China's first city planning exhibition hall and established in 2000.
+City planning exhibition halls later became common in major cities and new towns in China.
+These exhibit halls showcase planning models and design drawings in an effort to promote development and increase civic pride.

 The Exhibition Center is a six-story building, with two basement levels, which displays Shanghai's urban planning and development.
 The focus of the exhibit is a large scale model of the entirety of urban Shanghai, showing existing buildings and approved future buildings.
 Other exhibits relate to Shanghai's history and planned development, including smaller scaled models focussing on particular areas of interest such as the Bund.
 The Exhibition Center also has space for temporary exhibitions with a wide range of subject matter.

 Building

 The Exhibition Center was built as part of the re-development of parkland at the edge of People's Park and around People's Square in the 1990s and 2000s.
 The Park and Square together occupy what was once the Shanghai racecourse, and today still make up one of the largest open spaces in central Shanghai.

 The building was designed by architect Ling Benli of the East China Architecture Design & Research Institute (ECADI), as a harmonious balance to the Grand Theatre, another contemporary building at the other end of People's Square.
 The Exhibition Center is 43 m high, has a white aluminium panel cladding and a symbolic membrane structure roof.